CalebABG/SparkzEngine/README.md

 ## Prerequisities

-What you'll need to build your own fork or to run the program
+What you'll need to build your own version or to run the program

-### Forking:
+### Project Development / Setup:
 ```
 Java JDK 8 + Java JRE 8 - Minimum due to use of lambda functions
 Any text editor of your choice